eecs-330/winter2020/pages/reflections.md

 * Some of the assignments felt like there was a large gap between what we did in lecture/studio and the assignment itself, especially the CSS and Javascript assignments.
 It makes sense that there would be some learning curve, but especially with the CSS assignment it was incredibly intimidating to open it and just have blank code pages with no guidance.
 Again, this obviously wasn't a deal breaker, but it would be nice to perhaps get a little more guidance.
 * The number of assignments that are offered should be reduced, as they are mostly done in a hurry.
 If there were more time to practice the skills required, that would be really beneficial
 * Either more focus on HTML or much less focus on HTML
-* I wish the coding started a little early parallely because during the end a lot of things came up all at once together.
+* I wish the coding started a little early partly because during the end a lot of things came up all at once together.
 Especially while building the website.
 * I wish that there were more creative projects besides the big group project.
 I think this is the best way to learn and sometimes the homeworks didn't seem too valuable since we were trying to copy something, not doing our own HCI.
 I think if this were a technical coding course, this would be really helpful but it is a lot to squeeze into a quarter with HCI.
 I think that there should be a prereq for HTML/JS/CSS, since there are varying levels coming into the class.
 * I wish lectures went a little more in depth with html, css, and javascript.
 I think it was good to learn about HCI concepts and that's obviously more of the focus of this class than the coding skills but sometimes I felt like it would be nice to see more coding tips in class rather than just watching videos and looking things up outside of class.
 * I wish that we had less writing assignments and more coding.
 The skills I am looking to develop are web development skills, and writing long, tedious papers for every project deliverable really just impedes my progress and my team's progress.
 We could have more time to code if there was less writing.